|Updated August 21, 2015|

 The Court has no time limit, but most cases are decided within 3 months to a year.

-20. How can I get a copy of a brief, Excerpts of Record, motion, etc.?
+19. How can I get a copy of a brief, motion, etc.?

-All documents filed after January 1, 2009, excluding Excerpts of Record and sealed documents, are available online via PACER.
+All documents filed after January 1, 2009 (with the exception of Excerpts of Record filed before March 1, 2013, and sealed documents) are available online via PACER.
 For more information on PACER, go to http://www.pacer.gov/psc/faq.html

 For documents of up to 10 pages, the Clerk’s Office will copy them for